 Scientists Complete the Most Detailed Map of the Brain Ever

-August 11th, 2016 - By admin in Information on Neurofeedback, Neurofeedback News
+August 11th, 2016 - By Kerri Honaker in Information on Neurofeedback, Neurofeedback News

 Researchers at Washington University published the “mos intricate” map of the human cortex to date.
 To many, the cortex represents the seat of human intelligence: not only does it process information from our various senses, it also drives higher cognitive functions, such as planning, strategy and self-control.
 Read full article: Singularity HUB, “Scientists Complete the Most Detailed Map of the Brain Ever”